rensjaspers/ngx-load-with/projects/ngx-load-with/README.md

 The `LoadedTemplateContext` interface has the following properties:

 - `$implicit`: The data emitted by the observable.
-- `reloading`: A boolean indicating whether the observable is currently loading.
+- `loading`: A boolean indicating whether the observable is currently loading.
-- `debouncing`: A boolean indicating whether the reload trigger is currently debouncing.

-### LoadingTemplateContext interface

-The `LoadingTemplateContext` interface has the following properties:

-- `debouncing`: A boolean indicating whether the reload trigger is currently debouncing.

 ### ErrorTemplateContext interface